novaeco/lizardManager/README.md

 ## Logging

 Sensor readings are saved to `/spiffs/readings.csv` on the device's SPIFFS partition.
-You can retrieve the file over UART with `idf.py spiffs_upload`/`spiffs_download` or by reading the partition using the ESP-IDF SPIFFS utilities.
+Weight and health events are appended to `/spiffs/health.csv`.
+Store related photos or documents in `/spiffs/attachments`.
+Retrieve files with `idf.py spiffs_upload`/`spiffs_download` or by reading the SPIFFS partition.
+Use `tools/export_summary.py` to generate a PDF summary of the logs.

 ## User Interface